Loading information, please wait...loading

 Screen ranking: Grey

-The grayscale performance ranking is much more progressive than the others, the differences at the beginning of the ranking are less marked and a whole series of screens appear that were not in the top positions in the other rankings.
-As with the other rankings, I've allocated points to screens with similar performances.
+The gray performance ranking is much more progressive than the others.
+The differences at the beginning of the ranking are less marked, and we see a whole series of screens that were not in the top positions in the other rankings.
+As with the other rankings, I've allocated points to screens with fairly similar performances.

 Screen test: contrast